autism-all-grown-up/website/content/home/impact.md

+---
+summary_text: "Working from within, we can make an immediate impact by activating and empowering the autistic community in Oregon to focus on attainable objectives."
+thumbnail_image: "images/thumbnails/watercolor_path_thumbnail.jpg"
+thumbnail_alt_textthumbnail: "pathway watercolor by Alexandria Levin"
+main_image: "images/watercolor_path.jpg"
+main_image_alt_text: "pathway watercolor by Alexandria Levin"
+---

 ## Attainable Objectives
 AAGU believes it can help nurture organic changes by facilitating small steps to empower autistic adults to live rich, independent lives by facilitating innovation and supporting existing programs through networking, collaboration, and education.